 ----BEGIN PRIVATE KEY(or

 - The Combined Certificate, which consists of your certificate and the certificate chain sent to you by your vendor.
 It should have several BEGIN/END CERTICATE blocks.

-yourusername.pythonanywhere.com, which gets it automatically), you'll need to get an SSL certificate.
-We don't sell them ourselves, so the first thing is to identify someone who will provide you with a certificate -- an SSL certificate vendor.
-An excellent choice for free certificates is Let's Encrypt, though you do have to renew the certificate every three months.
-Other companies charge for the certificates, but the certificates last longer.
+We (PythonAnywhere) don't sell certificates ourselves, so the first thing is to identify someone who will provide you with a certificate -- an SSL certificate vendor.
 You may find that your domain name registrar provides them (GoDaddy and Namecheap certainly do), so if you've found their customer service to be good, you might want to use them.

 - From a Bash console on PythonAnywhere, generate the private key and CSR using the openssl command, like this (all on one line, replacing yourdomain.com appropriately):

 openssl req -new -newkey rsa:2048 -nodes -keyout yourdomain.com.key -out yourdomain.com.csr